radiantearth/stac-spec/catalog-spec/catalog-spec.md

 One benefit of a dynamic catalog is that it can generate various 'views' of the catalog, exposing the same `Items` in different sub-catalog organization structures.
 For example one catalog could divide sub-catalogs by date and another by providers, and users could browse down to both.
-The leaf `Item`s should just be linked to in a single canonical location (or at least use a *rel* link that indicates the location of the canonical one.
+The leaf Items should just be linked to in a single canonical location (or at least use a `rel` link that indicates the location of the canonical one.

 The STAC API is also made to be compatible with WFS3, which has a set structure for the canonical location of its features.
-STAC `Item`s should use the WFS3 location as their canonical location, and then in the `/stac/` browse structure would just link to those locations.
+STAC Items should use the WFS3 location as their canonical location, and then in the `/stac/` browse structure would just link to those locations.

 ## Catalog fields